UKCloud/documentation/articles/portal/ptl-vid-portal.md

 toc_mdlink: ptl-vid-portal.md
 ---

-# UKCloud Portal overview video
+# Video: UKCloud Portal overview

 The following video provides an overview of the UKCloud Portal user interface.